The-Marcy-Lab-School/personal-pokedex/README.md

 Remember, for JSON Server, you will need to include a `Content-Type: application/json` header.
 For the body of the request, see the data structure of the existing pokemon as an exmple.

-### Tip" Remember Controlled Components

-Every time you see a form or input of any type, store that value in state!

 ## Bonus: